zilliztech/zdoc/versioned_docs/version-byoc/tutorials/collection/search-query-get/single-vector-search.md

 ]
 ```

-The results include two sets of nearest neighbors, one for each query vector, showcasing the efficiency of batch-vector searches in handling multiple query vectors at once.
+The results include two sets of nearest neighbors, one for each query vector, showcasing the efficiency of bulk-vector searches in handling multiple query vectors at once.

 ### Partition search{#partition-search}